Couples Therapy with Joslyn Justi

 Listen in on Episode 3 featuring Joslyn Justi, LMFT (Licensed Marriage and Family Therapist), and co-hosts Kira Yakubov, LMFT (Founder and Lead Therapist), and Daniela Galdi (Health & Wellness Professional and HYR Podcast Producer).
+PART 1 -Getting to know Heal Your Roots Wellness therapist, Joslyn Justi, LMFT.
+What to expect through the Methods and approaches Joslyn implements to her work.

 PART 2 – Decreasing intensity of relationship and addressing relationship scenarios like infidelity, communication, past experiences, trust, emotional growth, accountability, commitment, values, ideologies, etc.